 - “Real world feel” is quite responsive with hills/flat changes.

-- Compact sign compared with a road bike + turbo trainer
+- Compact size compared with a road bike + turbo trainer

 - Not sweat resistant

-- Gears sometimes a few seconds to kick in
+- Gears sometimes takes a few seconds to kick in

 - Designed more for one rider than multiple people (Some adjustments need an allen key)